-As the world has become more volatile, it’s more important than ever for brands to be able to react to changing consumer behavior.
+As the world has become more volatile, it’s more important than ever for brands to be able to react to changing consumer behaviour.

 Companies with a high level of consumer consciousness are more aware and attuned to consumer needs and more agile to developing needs or market disruptions.